-All-Butter Pie Crust recipes are everywhere.
-But sometimes they give me problems.
-Now I’m sharing how to make a pie crust that uses part butter and part shortening.
+Learn how to make a traditional pie crust that uses part butter and part shortening.
 The result?
-A perfect combination of buttery flavor with the flakiness and stability of shortening.
+A perfect combination of buttery flavor with the flakiness and stability provided by the shortening.

 At this point in my life, I’ve tried what seems like hundreds of variations.
 In the end, I come back to this recipe when I want to make sure my pie crust turns out beautiful and flaky.

 Why NOT All-Butter?

 In my experience, most all-butter recipes tend to shrink once baked.
 Shrinkage is especially catastrophic when you are baking a pie shell without a filling.